PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-06 09:30:29
+Last updated: 2024-04-06 09:31:02
-Random Quote: I put up a good fight but I lost.
-For the first time, but not the last. - Rue Bennett
+Random Quote: Layla: "Summon the suit!"
+Steven: "Summon the soup?
+What are you saying?" - Arthur Harrow